Jane Street Graduate Scholarships

 How to apply

-To apply for the studentships, all you have to do is submit your completed application (including ethnicity information) by the January deadline for a course listed above.
-All applicants who declare themselves to be of UK Black or UK Mixed-Black ethnicity will be automatically considered.
+To be considered for the studentships, all you have to do is submit your completed application (including ethnicity information) by the January deadline for a course listed above.
+All successful applicants who declare themselves to be of UK Black or UK Mixed-Black ethnicity will be automatically considered for funding.

 Oxford University is delighted to be working with Jane Street to present this new scholarship programme to support currently underrepresented groups to pursue their studies at Oxford.
-Jane Street is a long term partner of the University providing internships and employment opportunities to alumni of the Mathematics, Statistics and Computer Sciences programmes.
-Jane Street shares the University’s commitment to diversify the Mathematical and Computer Science ecosystems and Oxford University is grateful for Jane Street’s financial support which has made these scholarships possible.
+Jane Street is a quantitative trading firm active on more than 200 trading venues across 45 countries.
+As a liquidity provider and market maker, they help form the backbone of global markets.
+Jane Street is a long-term partner of the University, providing internships and employment opportunities to alumni of the Mathematics, Statistics and Computer Sciences programmes.
+Jane Street shares the University’s commitment in diversifying the Mathematical and Computer Science ecosystems and Oxford University is grateful for Jane Street’s financial support which has made these scholarships possible.